-FORM 10-K X ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2019 or TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission file number: 001-33 638 INTERNATIONAL TOWER -HILL- MINES LTD INTER NATIONAL TOWER HILL (Exact name of registrant as specified in i British Columbia, Ca (State or other jurisdiction of incorpor nada 98-0668474 (I.R.S.
-Employer Identification No.) 2300-1177 West Hasting Vancouver, British Columb (Address of principal execut oia, Canada V6E 2K3 (Zip code) Registran t's telephone number, including area code : (604) 683-6332 Securi ities registered pursuant to Section 12(b) of the Act: Title of each class: Common Shares, no par value Trading Symbol THM Name of each exchange on which registered: NYSE American Securi ities registered pursuant to Section 12(g) of the Act: N/A Indica te by check mark if the registrant is a well-kno wn seasoned issuer, as defined in Rule 405 5 of the Securities Act.
-Yes 🗆 No 🗷 Indica te by check mark if the registrant is not require ed to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes □ No 🗷 during by Section 13 or 15(d) of the Securities Exchange Act of 1934 d to file such reports), and (2) has been subject to such filing Regula e Data File required to be submitted pursuant to Rule 405 of shorter period that the registrant was required to submit such emerg er, a non-accelerated filer, a smaller reporting company, or an "smaller reporting company," and "emerging growth company" arge accelerated filer □ Non-accelerated filer ☑ Accelerated filer □ Smaller reporting company ⊠ Emerging Growth Company □ If an e emerging growth company, indicate by check i mark if the registrant has elected not to use e the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. □
+FORM 10-K X ANNUAL REPORT PURSUANT TO SECTION 1 13 OR 15(d) OF THE SECUI RITIES EXCHANGE ACT OF 1934 For t he fiscal year ended Decembe er 31, 2020 or TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 Fo or the transition period from to Commission file number: 001- 33638 INTERNATI TOWER HII LL MINES LTD. (Exact r name of registrant as specified in its charter) British Columbia, Canada (State or other jurisdiction of incorporation o organization) ır 98-0668474 (I.R.S.
+Employer Identification No.) 2300-1177 West Hastings Street, Vancouver, British Columbia, Canada (Address of principal executive offices) V6E 2K3 (Zip code) Registrant's tele phone number, including area eode: (604) 683-6332 Securi ties registered pursuant to Section 12(b) of the Act: Title of each class: Common Shares, no par value Trading Symbol THM Name of each exchange on which registered: NYSE American Securi ties registered pursuant to Section 12(g) of the Act: N/A Indica te by check mark if the registrant is a well-known seaso ned issuer, as defined in Rule 4 105 of the Securities Act.
+Yes □ No ☒ Indica te by check mark if the registrant is not required to file i reports pursuant to Section 13 o or Section 15(d) of the Act.
+Yes □ No ☒ the pre Section 13 or 15(d) of the Securities Exchange Act of 1934 during ch reports), and (2) has been subject to such filing requirements for Data File required to be submitted pursuant to Rule 405 of er period that the registrant was required to submit such files). emerg a non-accelerated filer, a smaller reporting company, or an "smaller reporting company," and "emerging growth company" accelerated filer □ ccelerated filer ☑ Accelerated filer □ Smaller reporting company ⊠ Emerging Growth Company □

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes $\square$ No $\boxtimes$

-Based on the last sale price on the NYSE American of the registrant's Common Shares on June 28, 2019 (the last business day of the registrant's most recently completed second fiscal quarter) of \$0.56 per share, the aggregate market value of the voting stock held by non-affiliates of the registrant was approximately \$54.5 million.

-As of March 2, 2020, the registrant had 187,573,671 Common Shares outstanding.

-DOCUMENTS INCORPORATED BY REFERENCE

-To the extent specifically referenced in Part III, portions of the registrant's definitive Proxy Statement on Schedule 14A to be filed with the Securities and Exchange Commission in connection with the registrant's 2020 Annual Meeting of Shareholders are incorporated by reference into this report.
+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
+Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+7262(b)) by the registered public accounting firm that prepared or issued its audit report. $\Box$ Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
+Yes □ No ⊠ Based on the last sale price on the NYSE American of the registrant's Common Shares on June 30, 2020 (the last business day of the registrant's most recently completed second fiscal quarter) of \$1.78 per share, the aggregate market value of the voting stock held by non-affiliates of the registrant was approximately \$173.1 million.
+As of March 1, 2021, the registrant had 194,908,184 Common Shares outstanding.
+DOCUMENTS INCORPORATED BY REFERENCE To the extent specifically referenced in Part III, portions of the registrant's definitive Proxy Statement on Schedule 14A to be filed with the Securities and Exchange Commission in connection with the registrant's 2021 Annual Meeting of Shareholders are incorporated by reference into this report.